 If the pool is deemed a risk to public safety, the swimming pool owner must rectify the non-compliant issues within a certain amount of time.

-If the pool is not deemed to be a risk to public safety, the owner must still attend to the issues of non-compliance, however if the pool owner is selling the property containing the swimming pool the owner must attach this certificate of non-compliance to the contract for sale.
+If the pool is not deemed to be a risk to public safety, the owner must still attend to the issues of non-compliance within a reasonable time period.
+However, if the pool owner is selling the property and they have not yet rectified the issues of non-compliance, they must attach this certificate of non-compliance to the contract for sale.

-The effect of this is that it passes on the obligation to rectify the issues of non-compliance to the purchaser and the purchaser will have ninety days from the date of completion in which to correct the issues raised in the certificate of non-compliance and to receive a certificate of compliance.
+The effect of this is that it passes on the obligation to rectify the issues of non-compliance to the purchaser.
+The purchaser will have ninety days from the date of completion in which to correct the issues raised in the certificate of non-compliance and to receive a certificate of compliance.